heldercostaa/Plann.er/README.md

 - [ ] Improve refresh when adding new elements to array
 - [ ] Smooth the navigation (button hover, maybe some small animations)
 - [ ] Implement mobile version
+- [ ] Integrate location lib show a dropdown with location sugestion